 Native American tribes have several similar elements that they use in making jewelry.

 Animals.
-Most Native American tribes deified many animals as providers and protectors
+Most Native American tribes deified many animals as providers and protectors of their slate.
+Totem animals were often included as tribal jewelry designs.
+Eagles, horses and wolves were popular designs.

 Gems.
 The native tribes considered several gemstones as sacred such as onyx, turquoise, jade and opal.
 Using any of these gemstones for wedding bands didn’t only make it wonderful but meaningful as well.